drozzy/drozzy.github.com/_posts/2012-1-15-on-programming.md

 I was always taught to break up my code into functions; sometimes even put a bunch of functions into a separate file.
 The focus was always on breaking code into smaller pieces, emphasizing reuse and avoid copying.
 But nobody ever told me that I should group related functions, variables and other things close together - so that they would be easy to read, without jumping from one file to another.
-After all, if you are reading a novel, you can't imagine jumping to footnote and the back over to main text - this would distract from the main flow of the story!
-So why, if I am reading you code, should I jump from one module or file to another and then to another to figure out exactly what story you are telling me?
+After all, if you are reading a novel, you can't imagine jumping to footnote and then back over to main text - this would distract from the main flow of the story!
+So why, if I am reading you code, should I jump from one file to another and another to figure out exactly what story you are telling me?

 Conclusion